parautenbach/Telkom-ADSL-Data-Usage/README.md

 # Installation
 * Download the latest version
 * Copy it to your `Applications` folder
-* Edit the application config in the app bundle;
-* * `~/Applications/Telkom ADSL Usage.app/Contents/Resources/conf/telkom.conf`
+* Edit the application config in the app bundle: `~/Applications/Telkom ADSL Usage.app/Contents/Resources/conf/telkom.conf`
 * Run the app
 * Right click on it in the doc and select the setting to start it at login